- Warning: Late repayments can cause you serious money problems. For help, contact the government’s free money advice website, MoneyHelper.

 3. A cracking app

 Use Klarna regularly?
 Chances are you’ll benefit from downloading the Klarna app.
-This is easy to navigate when it comes to managing payments, but there are more advanced features, too.
+It’s easy to navigate when it comes to managing payments, but there are more advanced features, too.
 These include up-to-date deals from retailers, wish-list tabs and a spending tracker to keep on top of your outgoings all in one place.
 But the best feature?
 You can shop with your favourite retailers in the Klarna app itself, which saves a load of your precious time!

 What happens if I make a late payment?